Skip to main content

 Managing alerts

 From the alerts summary page, you can snooze an alert to temporarily pause notifications during a planned migration or expected cost spike.
 Snoozed alerts stop sending notifications but continue evaluating in the background, so you can review what happened when you un-snooze.
 You can also delete an alert you no longer need, which removes the alert and its history permanently.
-When an alert fires, the notification you receive in Slack, Teams, or email includes a direct link to the pre-filtered to the exact scope of the alert.
+When an alert fires, the notification you receive in Slack, Teams, or email includes a direct link to pre-filtered to the exact scope of the alert.
 Click View in Explorer to investigate the cost change immediately, without recreating filters manually.

 Frequently Asked Questions